Adelaide and the Dragon Castle

 The Mind Readers

-I enjoyed The Mind Readers, which dips into the life of a young woman who can tell what everyone around her is thinking.
-I did find myself wondering why her grandma didn’t prepare her better for the world she was getting into, and why she was so quick to trust a pretty face–though that was […]
+l enjoyed The Mind Readers, which dips into the life of a young woman who knows what everyone around her is thinking.
+I did wonder why her grandma didn’t prepare her better for the world she was getting into.
+And why was she so quick to trust a pretty face?
+(Though the book explains that–not […]

 Sticks and Stones